RossPaterson/advent-of-code/2020/README.md

 ## [Day 10: Adapter Array](https://adventofcode.com/2020/day/10)

-The first part is straightforward once you get past the awkward description, but the second is the most difficult so far.
+The first part is straightforward once you get past the nonsensical description, but the second is the most difficult so far.
 As the text suggests, exhaustive search is prohibitively expensive.